A Very Peculiar Practice

 A Very Peculiar Practice is a British surreal black-comedy drama set in the health centre of a university, produced by the BBC, which ran for two series in 1986 and 1988.
 The two series were followed by a 90-minute made-for-television film, A Very Polish Practice (1992), following some of the characters to a new setting in Poland.

-It was written by Andrew Davies and was inspired by his experiences as a lecturer at the University of Warwick, and it has been interpreted as a commentary on contemporary trends in education.
+A Very Peculiar Practice was written by Andrew Davies and was inspired by his experiences as a lecturer at the University of Warwick, and it has been interpreted as a commentary on contemporary trends in education.
 It was one of only two original television series that he wrote.

-In 2010, The Guardian ranked the serial at number 5 in their list of "The Top 50 TV Dramas of All Time".
+In 2010, The Guardian ranked the series at number five in their list of "The Top 50 TV Dramas of All Time".

 Storyline

 The series is a black comedy with surreal elements about an idealistic young doctor, Stephen Daker (Peter Davison), joining a university medical centre staffed by an ill-assorted group of doctors.
 These include the bisexual, ultra-feminist Rose Marie (Barbara Flynn), scheming to advance her career; brash, unempathetic Bob Buzzard (David Troughton), with his latest get-rich-quick scheme; and their leader, the genial but decrepit Scot Jock McCannon (Graham Crowden), with his ever-present bottle of whisky.
 Stephen Daker's predecessor is said to have left in dubious circumstances.

-Each episode begins in the same way.
-The camera pans across the college campus in the early morning, where a red dustbin van is seen, along with a pair of nuns, who do something odd each time - including playing hopscotch, carrying what is either a shop window dummy or a dead body wrapped in brown paper, or driving away in the van.
-None of the other characters ever mentions the nuns, except in the final episode where Rose Marie, in a nun habit, is shown to have joined them.
+Most episodes begin in the same way.
+The camera pans across the college campus in the early morning, where a red dustbin lorry is seen, along with a pair of nuns, who do something odd each time - including playing hopscotch, carrying what is either a shop window dummy or a dead body wrapped in brown paper, or stealing the dustbin lorry.
+The nuns are only mentioned by the other characters once, very briefly, in Series 1 Episode 5.

 A leitmotif is the commercialisation of higher education in Britain following the government cuts of the early 1980s, with the Vice-Chancellor Ernest Hemmingway (John Bird) trying to woo Japanese investors in the face of resistance from the academic old guard.
 Hugh Grant made one of his first television appearances as an evangelical preacher; Kathy Burke also had a bit part.
 In the second series, an American Vice-Chancellor, Jack Daniels (Michael J. Shannon), took over from Hemmingway, continuing the running joke of naming the VC after a famous American (although the whiskey distiller's name was Jack Daniel).